bitlogist/webity/README.md

 ## Route Maps

 The `Router.routeWithMap(path: string, method: Method, routeMap: Record<string, RouteData>)` method uses different locals for each route.
-Functions are also possible `RouteData` parameters.
+A `RouteData` object can be an object or a function like `(req: Request, res: Response) => Record<string, any>` that returns an object dynamically.

 ```js
 router.routeWithMap('', 'get', {